Damao (hat)

 Damao (大帽), also known as Big hat in English, is a type of Chinese round hat with a wide brim, which was worn in the Ming dynasty.
 It was commonly worn by commoners of the Ming dynasty and is often seen in Ming dynasty portraits.
-It originated in the Yuan dynasty; it was derived from the Mongol's boli hat (钹笠帽 (Boli hat, Boli mao)).
+It originated in the Yuan dynasty; it was derived from the Mongols' boli hat (钹笠帽 (Boli hat, Boli mao)).

 Design and construction

 Damao is composed of a wide brim, a high crown and a long string which is used as a tie.
 It could be made from straw or fabric.

 History

 Yuan dynasty

 Boli hat (钹笠帽), a cymbal-shape hat with a round crown and with a brim which extended outwards and downwards, was one of the most popular hats worn by the Mongols (including the Yuan Emperors, officials and male commoners) in the Yuan dynasty.
-The use of boli hat by the ordinary Mongols in their every day lives in the Yuan dynasty.
+The use of boli hat by the ordinary Mongols in their everyday lives in the Yuan dynasty.
 This eventually influenced the Han Chinese.